jupyterlab/jupyterlab-git/specification/Git_REST_API.md

     }
 ```

-### git log - Show commit logs
+### /log - Show past commit logs
-Request with a "current_path" to get the general info of all past commits.
+Request with a current_path.
+Get general info on all past commits.

 URL:
 ```bash